BA (Hons) Primary Education with QTS

 in schools is an integral part of the course, undertaking placements in both Wales and England.

 3rd in Wales

 for teaching quality (Times and Sunday Times Good University Guide 2022)*

 knowledge and understanding of national curricula from both Wales and England.

 Combining St Mary's, Twickenham's 'Outstanding' OFSTED rated teacher training courses with Wrexham Glyndwr University's long history of teacher training and local school links and expertise, this Primary Education degree will allow you to gain all the skills and knowledge needed to teach in primary schools.

-- Gain school experience with Key Stage 1 and Key Stage 2.
-Placements are organised by our Placement Learning Unit to ensure that you receive the appropriate level of support.
+- Complete placements in schools that are organised by the programme team to ensure that you receive the appropriate level of support.

-- Be supported by a passionate and caring team of experienced tutors who strive for excellence in the theory and practice of teaching.
+- Receive support from a passionate and caring team of experienced tutors who strive for excellence in the theory and practice of teaching.

 - *Study a course that is part of a subject area rated 3rd in Wales for teaching quality in the Education subject league tables, Times and Sunday Times Good University Guide 2022.

 - St Mary’s have franchised this successful programme to enable students to study at Wrexham Glyndŵr University in North East Wales.